JanMarvin/openxlsx2/README.md

 ## Introduction

-`openxlsx2` aims to be the swiss knife for working with the openxml spreadsheet formats xlsx and xlsm (other formats of other spreadsheet software are not supported).
+`openxlsx2` aims to be the swiss knife for working with the openxml spreadsheet formats xlsx, xlsm and (limited) xlsb (other formats of other spreadsheet software are not supported).
 We offer two different variants how to work with `openxlsx2`.

 - The first one is to simply work with R objects.
 It is possible to read ([`read_xlsx()`](https://janmarvin.github.io/openxlsx2/reference/read_xlsx.html))